CeciliaComar/Markdown/home.md

 ![img_17.png](img_17.png)

-Checking the permissions of the user Adrian, what is discovered is that *Vim* can be executed as root without needing to know the password (case of violation of the principle of Least Privilege) and according to [Gitfobins](https://gtfobins.github.io/gtfobins/vim/) the root access can be obtained with the command *sudo /usr/bin/vim -c ':!/bin/sh'*:
+Checking the permissions of the user Adrian, what is discovered is that *Vim* can be executed as root without needing to know the password and according to [Gitfobins](https://gtfobins.github.io/gtfobins/vim/) the root access can be obtained with the command *sudo /usr/bin/vim -c ':!/bin/sh'*:
 ![img_2.png](img_2.png)